-Unless there is a legitimate reason for an individual to sacrifice sleep, such as needing to work lots of hours, running multiple side projects, and/or other obligations, everyone should aim to get the recommended 7 to 8 hours of sleep each night, or whatever amount of sleep one needs not to operate on sleep deficiency.
+Unless there is a legitimate reason for an individual to sacrifice sleep, such as working long hours, running multiple side projects, and/or other important obligations and responsibilities, everyone should aim to get the recommended 7 to 8 hours of sleep each night, or whatever amount of sleep one needs to avoid to operating on sleep deficiency.

 . . .

-While my sleep hygiene isn’t as perfect as it was once, I still manage to regularly clock in 7 to 8 hours of sleep almost every night.
+While my sleep hygiene isn’t as perfect as I would like it to be, I still manage to regularly clock in 7 to 8 hours of sleep almost every night.
 However, I still do things that compromise the quality of my sleep, such as, consuming too much caffeine throughout the day, bringing my phone to bed with me, and not following a regular sleep schedule.